bitonp/mysql-lua-logging/README.md

     run the elasticsearch_mappings.sh file to set the mappings.

     If you aren't ... move on to (6).
+    -- If using logstash to add the file.. get logstash loaded and working

  6. Make sure that your user has the correct Database rights to connect from your proxy server.
 If your proxy server is:
             100.2.3.4 and user = 'mydbuser'
     then the users will be 'mydbuser'@'100.2.3.4'